PAGE UNDER CONSTRUCTION

 Watch for this graphic in the MCA Communiqué

 This graphic was inspired by the ribbons on the talking stick used during the Climate Action & Indigenous Relations Collaboration Weekend.
 The blue represents the wide open sky of Alberta.
 The black/red/yellow/and white echo the colours of the Indigenous Medicine Wheel.
-Take some time to learn more about the Indigenous Medicine Wheel
+Take some time to learn more about the Indigenous Medicine Wheel.

 We are not alone!